input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 <!-- A short (\~200 word) description of the proposed solution and the technical issue being addressed. -->

-We propose the **Ourboros Phalanx** Enhancement to the Ouroboros Praos Protocol as one of 3 approaches ([Peras](),[Phalanx]() and [the active slot coefficient f increase]()) to improve its settlement times (see [Settlement Speed CPS-0017](https://github.com/cardano-foundation/CIPs/pull/922)):
+We propose the **Ourboros Phalanx** Enhancement to the Ouroboros Praos Protocol as one of three approaches ([Peras](), [Phalanx]() and [the active slot coefficient f increase]()) to improve its settlement times (see [Settlement Speed CPS-0017](https://github.com/cardano-foundation/CIPs/pull/922)):

 ![alt text](program.png)

-The theoretical estimates for Cardano mainchain settlement times are significantly influenced by the potential impact of a **"grinding attack."**.
+The theoretical estimates for Cardano mainchain settlement times are significantly influenced by the potential impact of a **"grinding attack"**.
-Particurlarly, The **security parameter k** has been substantially increased to secure the Praos Protocol against these attacks.
+In particular, the **security parameter k** has been substantially increased to secure the Praos Protocol against these attacks.

 To reduce this effect and achieve faster settlement times, this CIP proposes some modifications to the Praos Protocol that would make such attacks considerably more expensive for adversaries, with a negligible additional cost to honest participants.